bfontaine/expd/README.md

 ## Configuration

 Snippets are stored in a YAML file located at `~/.expd_snippets`.
-You can edit it youself if you need to.
+You can edit it yourself if you need to.
 The snippets are stored in a hash under the `:snippets` key.
 Each key in the hash is a word and its value the expanded text.